 After World War II an influx of settlers came to Edmonton, many of whom had higher education and were more nationally conscious.
 It also brought in many married priests with families.
 New organizations were introduced into the church community, among them were two new youth organizations, Plast and SUM.
 Many of the new organizations shared the rooms in the basement of the church.

-Soon after his arrival in Edmonton Prof J. Bucmaniuk began to draw plans for the decoration of the cathedral.
-His paintings had already been known in church painting in Ukraine, especially the Basilian Church in Zhovkva, Ukraine.
+Soon after his arrival in Edmonton, Prof J. Bucmaniuk began to draw plans for the decoration of the cathedral.
+His paintings had already been known in church paintings in Ukraine, especially the Basilian Church in Zhovkva, Ukraine.
 He drew plans in small sections which were displayed for public review in the church basement.
 The work proceeded with the help of his son Bohdan.
 Scaffolding was set up and work began in painting the Cathedral.
 The artists used egg tempera paints which they prepared themselves by mixing the paint in large pails.
 The paint consisted of powder pigments, mixed with water, milk and eggs.
 The work was completed in 5 years.
 The artist added himself to the mural of the Last Judgement which can be seem on the left side of the church.

 The post WW II immigrants also brought new religious customs and traditions.
-From 1948 liturgy was celebrated according to the Julian calendar in addition to the Gregorian calendar services.
+From 1948, liturgy was celebrated according to the Julian calendar in addition to the Gregorian calendar services.
 Since bi-calendar services with two Christmases and two Easters in the same church proved confusing, the old calendar parishioners acquired their separate parish.
-Many parishioners transferred from St Josaphat to the new St George parish, along with a number of cultural and social organizations.
+Many parishioners transferred from St. Josaphat to the new St George parish, along with a number of cultural and social organizations.

-During the fifties, the church was always open to everybody and any Ukrainian organization could enter and use the basement facilities.
+During the 1950s, the church was always open to everybody and any Ukrainian organization could enter and use the basement facilities.
 Organizations such as Ukrainian Sadochok, Ukrainian School, Ukrainian language and literature courses, Plast, SUM and others used the basement for their meetings, concerts, celebrations and exhibits.
 Prof Bucmaniuk also organized the Ukrainian Strilecka Hromada and the Ukrainian Artists Club that held their meetings and exibits within the church basement.
 Eventually, many organizations bought their own premises.

 The spiritual father and founder of the Ukrainian Catholic community in Edmonton, and at the same time one of the most outstanding of the Basilian missionaries in Canada, was Rev. Sozont Stephan Dydyk, who dedicated over forty years of his industrious life to the Ukrainian settlers in Canada.
 He died on December 19, 1950, and was buried in the Basilian cemetery in Chicago.